 The House of Lords opens up the chamber once a year and invites people to debating events.
 Recent chamber events have involved young people debating issues from the future of the Lords to climate change.

-The Information Office manages the House of Lords online content, including www.parliament.uk/lords and social media channels.
+House of Lords External Communications manages the Lords online content, including www.parliament.uk/lords and social media channels.

 The House of Lords has its own Twitter channel – @ukhouseoflords.
 Staff tweet throughout the day, keeping the public up to date with question time, news from the chamber and the latest committee work.